Private Private Information in Second-Price Auction: Maximum Revenue

 In this subsection, we prove \Cref{thm:pripri max rev}.
 In particular, we first argue that under any information structure satisfying \ref{eq:construction rule} and \ref{cond:winner}, there exists an efficient equilibrium in which bidders' surplus is $0$ (see \Cref{lem:suff condi for full suplus extraction}).
 We then show that there exists a symmetric private private information structure satisfying these two conditions (see \Cref{prop:sym pri-pri rev max}), and this existence result is established via two construction lemmas (\Cref{lem:local-coupling} and \Cref{lem:global-assembly}).

-\begin{lemma} For any information structure satisfying \ref{eq:construction rule} and \ref{cond:winner}, the bidders following the pure strategy of bidding their signals ($\bidstrategy_i(\signal_i) = \signal_i$) is an efficient equilibrium and the bidders' surplus is zero. \end{lemma} The proof of the above lemma, as well as the remaining omitted proofs, is deferred to the appendix.
+\begin{lemma} \wtedit{Consider an information structure whose signal-profile marginal is a product of atomless marginal distributions.
+Suppose that \ref{eq:construction rule} and \ref{cond:winner} hold for almost every signal profile with a unique highest signal.} Then the bidders following the pure strategy of bidding their signals ($\bidstrategy_i(\signal_i) = \signal_i$) is an efficient equilibrium and the bidders' surplus is zero. \end{lemma} The proof of the above lemma, as well as the remaining omitted proofs, is deferred to \wtedit{the appendix}.
 Intuitively, \ref{cond:winner} binds the winner's expected valuation at every realized signal profile to exactly match the second-price payment.
 So the winner earns zero surplus and the seller extracts the full surplus.
 As we show in the proof, \ref{eq:construction rule} and \ref{cond:winner} can jointly imply the following condition:

 \wtedit{\ref{cond:winner}, together with Eqn.~\eqref{cond:loser}, rules out profitable upward deviations by any losing bidder: to overtake the current winner, a bidder must bid above $\mymax(\signalprofile)$ and would then pay (at least) $\mymax(\signalprofile)$, while her expected valuation is bounded above by $\secmax(\signalprofile)$.} Downward deviations are similarly unattractive: \wtedit{since the equilibrium payoff is already zero, shading one's bid can only reduce the chance of winning without generating profitable gain.} Although \Cref{lem:suff condi for full suplus extraction} imposes strong pointwise constraints on the expected valuations of all bidders across the entire signal profile space, we later show that a private private information structure satisfying these conditions does exist and can be explicitly constructed.